 Cancer and Aging Interprofessional Team

-Frailty assessment is an important marker of the older adult’s fitness for cancer treatment, independent of age.
+Frailty assessment is an important marker of an older adult’s fitness for cancer treatment, independent of age.
 Pretreatment geriatric assessment is associated with improved mortality and morbidity outcomes but must occur in a time-sensitive manner to be useful for cancer treatment decision-making.
-The Geriatrics Service developed the Cancer and Aging Interdisciplinary Team (CAIT) clinic model to provide timely geriatric assessment and treatment recommendations independent of patient’s physical location.
+MSK’s geriatricians developed the Cancer and Aging Interdisciplinary Team (CAIT) clinic model to provide timely geriatric assessment and treatment recommendations independent of patient’s physical location.

 The CAIT clinic model was developed utilizing the surge in telemedicine during the COVID-19 pandemic.
 The core team consists of the patient’s oncologist, geriatrician, registered nurse, pharmacist, and registered dietitian.
 The clinic’s format is flexible, and the various assessments can be asynchronous.
 Patients choose the service method: in-person, remote, or hybrid.
 Based on the assessment’s outcomes, the geriatrician provides recommendations and arranges interventions.
 An assessment summary, including life expectancy estimates and chemotoxicity risk calculator scores, is conveyed to and discussed with the treating oncologist.